John IV of Dražice

 John IV of Dražice (Jan IV. z Dražic; c.
 1260 – 5 January 1343) was the penultimate Bishop of Prague, serving from 1301 to 1343.
 His successor, Arnošt of Pardubice, became the first Archbishop of Prague in 1343.
 John IV played a significant role in bringing the Luxembourg dynasty to the Bohemian throne and was a notable patron of architecture and the arts.

 Origin and career

 John came from an old Czech noble family, the Lords of Dražice, which derived its name from the village and fortress of Dražice (today part of Benátky nad Jizerou) in Bohemia.
-His parents were Řehník of Dražice, who was a court official and nobleman of Ottokar II of Bohemia, and Anna, née of Skyřice.
+His parents were Řehník of Dražice, who was a court official and nobleman of Ottokar II of Bohemia, and Anna of Skyřice.
 Two Prague bishops also used the same predicate – John II of Dražice (died around 1236) and his nephew John III of Dražice (died 1278) – although sources do not confirm their kinship with Jan IV of Dražice.
 Johann is first mentioned in sources in 1274 as a canon of Prague, a canon of the Vyšehrad Chapter, and a holder of a benefice in Prague.
 In 1287, he was consecrated as a subdeacon.